The name Dresdner SC carries much history in German

 tier of German football following re-organisation of the league system.
 The

-league was renamed Stadtoberliga Dresden for 2011-12 with DSC finishing as
+league was renamed Stadtoberliga Dresden for 2011-12, with DSC finishing as

 runners-up and winning promotion to Sachsen Bezirksliga Ost.

-Thomas, Julius Wetzel and Timo Hoffstadt providing the goals for the team led
+The team finished the Sparkassen Oberliga 2018-19 campaign as league champions with the trio of Robert Thomas, Julius Wetzel and Timo Hoffstadt providing the goals for the team led by Michael Wege.

 On their

-return to the eighth tier Landesklasse Ost, the team finished the aborted
+return to the eighth-tier Landesklasse Ost, the team finished the aborted

 2019-20 season in tenth place before the Coronavirus outbreak halted further